-For universities in the UK it is important that students have a clear idea of the course of study they want to pursue when they are applying.
 In the U.S., broad academic knowledge is more important than preparation for a particular career path.
 Students often do not begin taking courses in their major area of study until the third year of university.

 A U.S. University Admission Officer is most interested in reviewing overall grades (internal marks) earned in Year 10, 11, 12 and the first half of Year 13.
-Many students change their "major" or course of study so admission officers are more interested in overall performance in all classes than in IGCSE or IB exam results.
-They will of course consider your exam results, personal characteristics, leadership and any other factors (e.g., superior athletic talent), but they find that internal grades in academic subjects predict college success better than IGCSE, SAT or IB scores.
+They will, of course, consider your exam results, personal characteristics, leadership and any other factors (e.g., superior athletic talent), but they find that internal grades in academic subjects predict college success better than IGCSE, SAT or IB scores.